 Summer School courses are intensive and fast-paced, and most involve a great deal of reading and writing.
-Thus, in order to document their level of English-language proficiency, applicants who are not native English speakers are required to submit a TOEFL, IELTS, or Pearson PTE Academic score as a required component of their SSP application.
+Thus, if you are not a native English speaker, to document your level of English-language proficiency you are required to submit a TOEFL, IELTS, or Pearson PTE Academic score as a component of your SSP application.

-However, an applicant whose native language is not English may request a waiver of the language-test requirement, and in rare circumstances, such a request may be granted.
+However, you may request a waiver of the language-test requirement.
+In rare circumstances, such a request may be granted.
 A form exists for requesting a waiver of the language-test requirement.

 May I substitute my score on the SAT Reasoning Test for a TOEFL or IELTS score?